TheF1rstPancake/Kvasir/docs/frontend.rst

     - Amount
     - Gross Amount
         * the amount + any additional fees that the *payer* had to pay
+        * this is an important distinction because fees can be assigned to the payer, payee, or even the app itself
     - Payer Email
     - Payer Name
     - Payment Method ID